martinnirtl/otel-demo/README.md

 1. Signup-endpoint gets called with an HTTP-post call having email, name and password in the body
 2. After email address validation, the user gets stored into the mongo database
 3. Backend Service calls Mail Service's send-endpoint via HTTP-post
-4. Mail Service calls Template Service via gRPC to retrieve the rendered email
+4. Mail Service calls Template Service via HTTP-post to retrieve the rendered email
 5. After rendering the email, the Template Service stores the result in the Redis cache
 6. Mail Service invokes an external mail-as-a-service provider